Alonso-del-Arte/blackjack/Variants.md

 to get, but when you do get blackjack, you win even if the dealer also has blackjack.

+Note that Spanish 21 is a registered trademark of Masque Publishing since 2001, renewed in 2020.
+I don't have a Spanish 21 license.
+While I don't discourage you from using my software package to play Spanish 21, I don't encourage that either.

 ## Vegas Strip blackjack

 Not quite understanding how this one differs from standard blackjack...